|

 A first step toward this goal was made by

-coupling CaMK IV with a pre-mRNA element (CaRRE1,
+coupling CaMK IV with a pre-mRNA element (CaRRE1)

-to an otherwise non-responsive exon.
+otherwise non-responsive exon.
 We have

 recently identified the splicing factors hnRNP